davelil4/sensor-gui/sensors/README.md

 ### **Data Parsing Errors**

-- **Incorrect Data Format**: Ensure the data sent from the Arduino matches the expected format in the `parse_data` method.
+- **Incorrect Data Format**: Ensure the data sent from the Arduino matches the expected JSON format.
 - **Error Messages**: Review any error messages printed during parsing to identify issues.
+- **Incomplete Data**: Check if data lines are incomplete or truncated due to serial communication issues.

 ### **Serial Connection Errors**